MolBIFFM/diana/README.md

 The interface to sources of protein-protein interactions for the protein-protein interaction network.
 The protein-protein interaction network is exported only if any source is queried.
 Database-specific requirements can be defined, where each must be satisfied for an interaction to be incorporated.
+Notably, this also applies to different STRING channels.

 ```json
 {